 Treatment also looks at other parts of your life.
 For example, how are your relationships with friends and family?
 What's going on at school and work?
 Do you have health problems?
 What is your living situation?
 Treatment helps you find and manage problems.
-It helps you take control of your life so you don't have to depend on drugs.

 A drug problem affects the whole family.
 Family counselling often is part of treatment.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.